anshumanat/Food-ordering-platform/README.md

 ## 📝 Notes

-- Backend deployed successfully to Render.
+- Backend and frontedn both deployed successfully to Render.
-- Frontend had deployment issues on both Render and Vercel due to vite permission problems.
-For now, demo recorded and attached instead.
+- The full-stack application is live on Render.
+The initial Vite deployment issues on the frontend were resolved by migrating the package manager from npm to pnpm, which provided a more reliable build process.
 - Docker setup partially worked — backend ran, but frontend build caused issues, so it's commented out in backend`src/index.js`.

 ---